iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 ```

-The arguments of these command line arguments can be a variety of formats: directories, file of filenames, or files.
+The arguments of these command line options can be a variety of formats: directories, file of filenames, or files.
 The type is specified as:

 ```
 --input-type=directory